Set up G Suite billing and payments

 Next, review your plan and check the box to accept the G Suite agreement.

 Annual Plan: Remember that if you choose the Annual Plan, you commit to paying for a full year of service for the licenses you purchase now—even if you cancel service before the year is up.

 However, your commitment doesn't begin until your free trial ends.
 If you're still in your trial, you can switch to the Flexible Plan before your trial ends without paying a closeout charge.
 But once your trial ends, you commit to the annual payment.

 Select your type of billing account

-Next, specify whether your Google Apps service is for personal or business use.
+Next, specify whether your G Suite service is for personal or business use.